60 Basic Japanese Phrases To Learn for Traveling

 How to improve in Japanese?

 If learning a few expressions bit by bit can be very useful during a trip, it takes a little more to achieve mastery of a foreign language.
-Don’t panic, learning has nothing to do with your old school memories!
+Don’t panic, learning has nothing to do with your old-school memories!
 Here are some websites and apps to get you started practicing Japanese.